New Sufficient Conditions for Moment-determinacy via Probability Density Tails

-{\bf Abstract.} One of the ways to characterize a probability distribution is to show that it is moment-determinate, or, uniquely determined by knowing all its moments.
-The uniqueness, in the absolutely continuous case, depends strongly on the behaviour of the probability density tails.
-A sufficient condition of this type implying the moment-determinacy was introduced in the recent paper by Wei and Zhang (2025).
-Analyzing in detail the condition of these authors led us to finding a more general checkable condition in terms of the `density tails' which allows to extend previous or establish new results on moment-determinacy of probability distributions. \\ {\bf Key Words and Phrases:} Random variable, Density, Moments, Moment-determinacy, Carleman's condition, Probability density tails. \\ {\bf 2020 Mathematics Subject Classification}: 60E05, 44A60 }\\
+{ {\bf Abstract}.
+One of the ways to characterize a probability distribution is to show that it is moment-determinate, uniquely determined by knowing all its moments.
+The uniqueness, in the absolutely continuous case, depends entirely on the behaviour of the tails of the density function $f$.
+We find and exploit a condition, (D), in terms only of $f$ which is of a `general' form and easy to check.
+Condition (D), showing the `speed' for $f$ to tend to zero, is sufficient to conclude the moment determinacy.
+We establish a series of theorems and corollaries in both Stieltjes and Hamburger cases and provide an interesting illustrative example.
+The results in this paper are either new or extend some recently published results.